Katy Perry Accused Of Witchcraft And Devil-Worship By Horrified Nuns

 “I said: ‘Come on, you didn’t know you were in Salem at a witchcraft thing?
 You don’t remember it?
 That would stick way out in my mind.
 I read it, was that incorrect information?'” she recalled asking Perry.

 Regardless of how attending an arguably dark-spirited ritual like the “Witch Walk” might reflect on Katie Perry, Callanan does make a good point that the pop star is not exactly pure from a deeply religious point of view.
 Perry actually started out as a gospel artist, but, after struggling to attain any success, she transitioned to performing edgy pop songs.
-Her breakout single after the transformation was all about the decidedly unchristian act of kissing a girl…and liking it!
+Her breakout single after the transformation was all about the decidedly unchristian act of kissing a girl… and liking it!

 During that time, Callanan notes, Perry went on record as saying she had “sold her soul to the devil” to gain her success.